A LEGACY

 Leed Certification (Leadership in Energy and Environmental Design) is one of the most popular green building certification programs used worldwide, being recognized and active in more than 40 countries.
 It includes the evaluation and certification of the environmental, social and economic sustainability using a set of rating systems for the design, construction, operation, and maintenance of green buildings, homes, and neighborhoods.

 According to LEED classification criteria, building materials with high Eco-sustainability contribute to obtaining credits by raising the building’s score.
-LEED certifies that all the slabs contain a percentage of recycled material over 40% according to ISO 14021, thus guaranteeing the highest scores according to the LEED system that aims to help building owners and operators to be environmentally responsible and to use the resources available in a very effective way.
+LEED certifies that all the slabs contain recycled material in accordance with ISO 14021, thus guaranteeing high scores according to the LEED system, which aims to help building owners and operators be environmentally responsible and use resources effectively.